How to Perform Backups and Restorations in SQL Management Studio

 - Launch SQL Server Management Studio and connect to your SQL Server instance.

-- In the Object Explorer pane, expand the server tree to locate the database you want to back up.
+- In the Object Explorer pane, expand the server node to view the list of databases.

-Step 2: Right-Click on the Database
+Step 2: Select the Database to Back Up

 - Navigate to Tasks > Back Up.